zjrohrbach/markdown-wkshts/11-1_SubPlans.md

 4. After 10 minutes, resume the video.
 I will introduce them to the test.
 	- Most students have a test already provided to them in their notebook
 	- I have a few students who forgot to turn in their notebooks.
 Their tests and scantrons are on my desk.
-	- If--for some reason--there isn't a test or a scantron for a student, I've left some extra copies on my desk.
+	- If---for some reason---there isn't a test or a scantron for a student, I've left some extra copies on my desk.
 	- Students are allowed to use their notebook and a calculator, but phones and computers should be put away.
 	- If a student needs to borrow a calculator, I have some on the wooden desk to the side of the main desk.
 I usually ask students to give me an ID, agenda, or something of value as collateral to make sure I get my calculators back.
 5. The following students are allowed to go to the Testing Center in D109 if they ask.
-I have already written out passes for them (although you should write the time down): Don Gerve, Brooke Haile, Kam Henderson, Arek Keener, Cate Lynch, Natalie Perdue-Yaeger, Liv Peters,
+I have already written out passes for them (although you should write the time down): Don Gerve, Brooke Haile, Kam Henderson, Arek Keener, Cate Lynch, Natalie Perdue-Yaeger, Liv Peters, Jason Haymaker.
-5. Please turn on the projector and show the video posted at _________________________________________________.
-The video will periodically pause itself.
-Give students a chance to respond to answer the question on their worksheet before continuing the video.
-6. When this is finished, students should turn their papers in to you.
-7. Finally, have students complete the Review Assignment that is posted on Schoology.
-(If they don't have a computer today, they may use their phone.)
+6. When all students in the room are finished (even if some are still testing in the Testing Center), you may resume the video.
-8. At the end of the period, students should return their notebooks into the appropriate bin at the front of the room.
+7. At the end of the video is a link to a Bill Nye video that you can watch for the rest of class.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA1ODY4MjI0OCwxMTk0Njk4NDcyXX0=
+eyJoaXN0b3J5IjpbLTc2NjY2Njg0NiwxMTk0Njk4NDcyXX0=
 -->